Ultimatum Ultimatum

-American power thrash from New Mexico formed by guitarist Robert Gutierrez and Steve Trujillo in 1992 from the ashes of their band Holy Sacrifice.
-Steve remained in the group until 2004, when he was replaced by Augustine Ortiz (ex-the Seventh Circle).
-Drummer Sean Griego joined the band in 1995 and remains with the band as of 2006.
-Ultimatum have gone through many bassists, including Greg Dingess, who recorded on the band "Fatal Delay" demo. and Tom Micheals (Seventhsign) who recorded on the band's first three full length CDs.
-Rob Whitlock joined the band in the Summer of 2002 and remained with the band as of 2006 and was recording on their fourth CD.
-During the recording long time drummer Sean Griego was replaced by new drummer Alan Tuma (ex-Moshketeers).
-"Into the Pit" was released in Oct.
-2007.
+Ultimatum are an American power/thrash metal band from New Mexico formed by guitarist Robert Gutierrez and Steve Trujillo in 1992 from the ashes of their band Holy Sacrifice.
+Steve remained in the group until 2004, when he was replaced by Augustine Ortiz (ex-the Seventh Circle) then later Justin Frear (ex-Tykkus).
+Drummer Sean Griego joined the band in 1995 and remained with the band through 2007.
+Ultimatum have gone through many bassists, including Greg Dingess, who recorded on the band "Fatal Delay" demo, and Tom Micheals (Seventhsign) who recorded on the band's first three full length CDs.
+During the recording of "Into the Pit". long time drummer Sean Griego was replaced by new drummer Alan Tuma (ex-Moshketeers).
+Rob Whitlock joined Ultimatum the summer of 2002 and remained a constant member through 2012.

 Symphonic Re-issue